 In the beginning, all the things I have learned affected.
 Every time I used a subway, I would notice the small motion of opening and closing that happens after the door is already closed.
 It feels like you are going crazy – is what it really feels like to be in the mind of an animator.

 It also reflects on your facial expressions.
-When you are just starting out, to recreate a certain emotion you start looking for references.
-Most of the time, you look them up online or start mimicking the expressions yourself.
+When you are just starting out, to recreate a certain emotion you look for references.
+Most of the time, you look them up online or mimic the expressions yourself.
 At some point, you might find yourself going a little crazy trying to recreate emotions all the time.

-I feel like you can already see that it is a very interesting job.
+I feel you can already see it is a very interesting job.
 And the best thing about it is that projects never repeat themselves and the process is not mechanical.
-Of course, some of the tasks are more automatic — you might be working with curves to create a clear motion and make it look right.
+Some tasks are more mechanical — you might work with curves to create a clear motion and make it look right.
 But overall, the most important emotions are always different.

 What do you like the most about the job?
 What do you not feel as excited about?

-In more global terms, however, I think if you start loving what you have created it means you are not growing.
+In more global terms, however, I think if you love what you have created, it means you are not growing.
 It is great when you feel like what you have right now is better than what came before it.
-But if you genuinely start liking every single thing you do, it means that you are not progressing.
+But if you genuinely like every single thing you do, it means that you are not progressing.

 Now to what makes it difficult… The first thing is understanding timing.
-In other terms, timing is knowing how much any action is going to take and when you need to build up or slow down the speed.
+In other terms, timing is knowing how much any action will take and when you need to build up or slow down the speed.
 It is not something everyone can easily grasp.

 “Toy Story” is the first feature-length film fully modeled and created with the help of 3D technology.
 Pixar realized in 1995 and it took the studio around 5 years to create the cartoon.

 Some people develop it over time, some people have it from the beginning, and some might never do.
 The other difficult thing about animation is understanding the motion lines of characters and their physics of heaviness.
 If you can easily grasp those concepts, it means you have a good understanding of human action and can see your mistakes.
-In other words, those concepts are among of the most important things in animation.
+Those concepts are among the most important things in animation.

-The other thing that I find difficult and irritating is more mechanical.
-It is when you see that something is off with the animation, but have no idea which curve, rig or motion you need to fix to get rid of the problem.
-You need to start analyzing the animation and look for the mistake until you solve it, and hopefully not lose any part of the animation in the process.
+The other thing I find difficult and irritating is more mechanical.
+It is when you see that something is off with the animation, but do not understand which curve, rig or motion you need to fix to get rid of the problem.
+You need to analyze the animation and look for the mistake until you solve it, and hopefully not lose any part of the animation.

 It is when you might need help from animators.
-I think it general in all types of arts it is really important to have someone else look at your work.
+I think it general in many arts it is important to have someone else look at your work.
 When you focus on a problem, all of your attention goes to that bit of animation.
 You might not notice something that the person nearby will immediately detect.